mcmah309/containeryard/README.md

 cargo install containeryard
 ```
 Consider adding `--profile dist` for a longer compile time but a more optimal build.

-## Why Use ContainerYard?

-Developers constantly rewrite the same Containerfile/Dockerfile configs.
-Besides taking away developer time,
-these configs become hard to maintain/upgrade and adding new features feels like starting from scratch again.
-With ContainerYard, you can write your config once and easily reuse and incrementally improve it over time.
-Users can then import these various modules with little to no configuration.
-Want Rust?
-Just add it to your `yard.yaml` file.
-Want Flutter?
-Do the same.
-Need the latest version?
-Easily upgrade with `yard update` or just modify the commit line.
-With ContainerYard you should never have to define certain Containerfile configs again.
-But
-if you do want to do something custom, ContainerYard does not get in your way, everything is Containerfile based
-and the output is a pure Containerfile.
-No need to learn a complex tool, no need to re-invent the wheel, Containerfiles
-and Tera templates are powerful enough.
-Just let ContainerYard be the glue.

-## Why Use Container Yard Over Nix Flakes

-Nix flakes guarantees reproducibility at the cost of developer flexibility.
-Container Yard is decentralized, allowing users to easily use different package managers and upstreams.
-As such, Container Yard sacrifices some reproducibility guarantees and gains complete developer flexibility.

-Container Yard is also extremely simple and built on familiar developer tools - Containerfiles and Tera templates.

 ## Contributing